Skills & Plugins

 openclaw skills list

-That shows every skill in ~/clawd/skills/ (or your workspace skills directory): skill names, paths to each SKILL.md, and whether each is enabled in config.
+That shows every skill in ~/.openclaw/workspace/skills/ (or your workspace skills directory): skill names, paths to each SKILL.md, and whether each is enabled in config.
 You can also open the folder in the file system to edit skills.
 To add more, browse the list of available skills above or install from ClawHub.

 ClawHub is the community skill registry for OpenClaw: browse the full skills list at ClawHub.ai, install with one command, and publish your own.
 Skills are versioned (like npm) and searchable.
 Awesome OpenClaw Skills is a curated list; source and docs: ClawHub repo.